All Products

 ossutil cp oss://examplebucket1/examplefile.txt oss://examplebucket2/desfolder/ --meta=x-oss-server-side-encryption:KMS#x-oss-server-side-encryption-key-id:7bd6e2fe-cd0e-483e-acb0-f4b9e1******

-After you enable versioning for a bucket, overwritten and deleted objects are saved as historical versions.
-You can add the --version-id option to the cp command to restore a historical version, which overwrites the current version.
+In versioning-enabled buckets, overwritten and deleted objects are preserved as historical versions.
+Use --version-id to copy a specific version, which overwrites the current version.

 ossutil cp oss://examplebucket1/examplefile.txt oss://examplebucket2/ --version-id CAEQARiBgID8rumR2hYiIGUyOTAyZGY2MzU5MjQ5ZjlhYzQzZjNlYTAyZDE3MDRk